pulpgrinder/sic-transit/documentation.md

 ## More on Selectors

 Many of the Sic Transit public methods have a selector argument to specify a particular panel.
+Usually this is the id for the panel, but there are many other options.

 The examples below use `showPanel()` for simplicity, but these selector types below apply to any method that requires selecting a panel (for example, the `panelSelector` parameter in `performTransition`).

 A Sic Transit selector can be any of the following types: